OUR EXPERTS WERE HERE

 How Small Is an Alaska Small Ship?

 On average, about 45 guests is what you’ll find with our curated Alaska small ship cruise vessels.
 But look for options up to 100 and as few as 8 passengers.
-There are many reasons to choose a small ship vs big ship, but at the top is that small ships to Alaska focus on immersive, off-ship activities in wilderness areas.
-In Alaska, large cruise ships are synonymous with cruising, but they really just cruise (fast) past it all.
+There are many reasons to choose an Alaska small ship vs big ship, but at the top is that small ships to Alaska focus on immersive, off-ship activities in wilderness areas.
+Large ships just cruise (fast) past it all.

 Wave goodbye to busy ports to instead view bears, hike, paddle by glaciers and forge local connections in small towns.
 Enjoy a flexible schedule, capitalizing on wildlife encounters and the collective whims of the group.
 Fellow travelers become friends.
 The atmosphere is casual and all inclusive in cost, encouraging everyone on board to participate.
 Sound like your style of cruising?
 Let’s go.